-- Project Review.
-Could the project result in an impact to one of the six transportation priorities' RTOs or thresholds or to a shared component of the transportation system? - → NO: Project is exempt from the GPA Review Process, although it is still subject to notification requirements in the applicable Action Plan. - → YES: Sponsoring Jurisdiction shall move to the next step of the GPA Review Process.
+Project Review.
+Could the project result in an impact to one of the six transportation priorities' RTOs or thresholds or to a shared component of the transportation system? → NO: Project is exempt from the GPA Review

+- NO: Project is exempt from the GPA Review Process, although it is still subject to notification requirements in the applicable Action Plan. - → YES: Sponsoring Jurisdiction shall move to the next step of the GPA Review Process.